statikfintechllc/AscendNet/backend/Mobile-Mirror/docs/SYSTEM_OVERVIEW.md

 - Ubuntu/Debian system
 - Tailscale (VPN)
-- code-server (VSCode in browser)
+- statik-server (VSCode in browser)
 - openssl, qrencode, whiptail (for full experience)

 ---

 ## 10. Troubleshooting

-- **If code-server is inaccessible:** Confirm both the server and phone are connected to the same Tailscale tailnet and that code-server is running.
+- **If statik-server is inaccessible:** Confirm both the server and phone are connected to the same Tailscale tailnet and that statik-server is running.
 - **Certificate warnings:** Expected, accept the warning or trust the cert manually for a smoother experience.
 - **QR code won’t scan:** The IP in the code must match your Tailscale address; run `tailscale ip -4` to verify.